cyberboy666/_transcribe_/README.md

 - other ; ocationally there will be parts which will need to be sourced elsewhere - usaully either aliexpress, ebay or amazon etc...

 take a look at the [full_bom](/hardware/bom/full_bom.csv) for this project to see where i am sourcing each part from

+## omitting parts

+if you know exactly how you will use your _transcribe_ some parts of this circuit build can be omitted. the pcb is divided into sections that are marked on silk-screen:

+- __A - micro-conntroller - centre__ : this is the brain of the circuit and is required to make it do anything. its also where USB_MIDI is received from(/sent to) usb-hosts (eg computer or raspberry pi)
+- __B - rs232 serial - output(/input)__ : for sending(/receiving) serial at rs232 levels - only omit if you are not using this board for its default / intended purpose
+- __C - serial midi - input(/output)__ : for receiving(/sending) midi messages over serial (usually on older hardware over din5 or 3.5mm jack) - can omit if you are only using (newer) hardware with USB-MIDI
+- __D USB-midi HOST__: adds circuitry so that micro-controller can act as USB-HOST. for receiving midi messages from(/sending to) usb-devices (eg korg nanokontrol2) - can omit this if not interested in controlling from usb-devices

 ## import into tayda